-The Pre-Kindergarten Program at AOSR is dedicated to our youngest students, offering the best international education in Rome, in an International School context.
+AOSR's International Pre-K School in Rome is dedicated to our youngest students, offering a safe and fun environment to start their life long learning.
 In our Reggio Emilia inspired classroom, teachers create a stimulating learning environment that nourishes curiosity and cultivates growth in all areas of development.
 Students learn as they explore, question, observe, discuss, reflect, and play.

 A stimulating and welcoming educational environment

 The child is the center of the Reggio Emilia inspired classroom.
 We inspire and encourage our youngest students to direct their own learning.
 Our teachers carefully observe and track the growth of each student and the classroom community.
 The foundational belief of Pre-K supports our school wide belief in the incredible potential of each student.

 Note: Once you are registered in our OpenApply system you will be able to easily communicate directly with our Admissions team.
 You may save the application as you go, but, only completed applications will be considered for review by the Admissions Committee.

 Our youngest students develop foundational skills such as respect, kindness, responsibility, perseverance, and integrity.
 These values are practiced by collaborating in groups, cooperating with teachers and peers, building cultural understanding, resolving conflicts, and taking turns.

 Teachers guide our youngest students to develop an understanding of concepts and reasoning skills through inquiry, investigation, and reflection.
 They support the development of skills such as cause-and-effect thinking, anticipation of logical consequences, brainstorming, and problem solving.
 Concepts in the areas of social studies, math, and science are learned through relevant, engaging, and developmentally appropriate activities.

 Our youngest students develop large motor skills (i.e. bending, twisting, walking, running, etc.) through active and interactive opportunities in the classroom, on the playground, and in physical education classes.